 Dumps that make you question yourself “Holy Crap, why didn’t I think of that before I tried my half-assed attempt at a dump?!!?”

 In retrospect, it’s hard — I’ll admit I’ve tried to make a few epic dumps and sadly, they fell short of achieving their intended effect — be it stress, public interruption, lack of focus or creative endeavor.
 Invariably, I was flushed with envy.
 However, I finally got my **** together and never looked back.
 (Hey, what passed in the past is in the past.)

 Trust me… try this foolproof recipe (if you can actually call it that) and guests will run to you, screaming “Who just made that %#€@&!$ Dump?!!?”

 1 16.5 oz. box of yellow cake mix

 1 20 oz. can of crushed pineapple, drained

 1 Hail-Mary, hoping this half-assed podunk culinary hack will actually work

-Preheat oven to 375° F. Spread the can of blueberry pie filling on the bottom of a 9.5 x 13 cake pan.
-Spread the crushed pineapple over the pie filling and top with 3/4 of the fresh blueberries.
+Preheat oven to 375° F. Dump the can of blueberry pie filling on the bottom of a 9.5 x 13 cake pan.
+Spread out with a spatula.
+Dump and spread the crushed pineapple over the pie filling and top with 3/4 of the fresh blueberries.
 Evenly sprinkle the dry cake mix over the top of the fruit.
 Melt 3/4 of the butter stick and drizzle over the cake mix.